 Women have always played an active role in history.
 Explore some of the historical pioneers and contemporary newsmakers that continue to impact the world.
-New biographies are added regularly, so check back to discover new stories!
+New biographies are added regularly, so check back to discover inspiring new stories!

 Kamala D. Harris became the first woman, the first African American woman, the first Indian-American, the first person of Asian-American descent, and the first graduate of an HBCU to become the Vice-President Elect of the United States of America.